-Stock futures mixed ahead of Fed Chairman’s testimony
+Stock futures cautious ahead of Fed Chairman’s testimony

 Hong Kong’s Hang Seng index also dropped 1.0%.

-Japan’s Nikkei returned from Monday’s holiday to trade 0.5% higher.
+Japan’s Nikkei returned from Monday’s holiday to close 0.4% higher.

 FOX Business’ Leia Kilngel and Thomas Barrabi contributed to this article.